-All of the "solutions" recently offered that include a "onetime" tax break to contribute to a long-term and basic spending need is political sleight of hand.
-It gives big corporations a tax break, gives "Democrats" a talking point on infrastructure spending, and makes everyone appear to be worried about the deficit.
-All the while actually contributing to the deficit in the long-term.
+All of the "solutions" recently offered that include a "onc-time" tax break to conribute to a long-term and basic spending need is political seight of hand.
+It gives big corporations a tax break, gives "Democrats" a talking point on infractivature. infrastructure spending, and makes everyone appear to be worried about the deficit.
+All the while actually contributing to the delicit in the long-term.

-A serious, long-term solution that would permanently keep much-needed revenues and jobs here in the U.S. would be to tax profits when they are made, wherever they are made.
-Period.
-It could raise \$600 billion over ten years and stop the flow of jobs overseas.
+A serious, ong-term solution that would permanently keep much-needed revenues and jobs here in the U.S. would be to tax profits when they are made, wherever they are made.
+Period, It could raise \$600 billion over ten years and ston the lion over ten years and stop the flow of jobs overseas.
 And to use a phrase that is very much in vogue in tax and policy circles, that's a pretty valuable "pay-for."